 5 Most Common Mistakes That Can Ruin Your Transmission

 Want to save money on transmission repairs?
-If so, you’ll need to make sure you’re doing your part to protect your transmission from premature wear and preventable damage.
+If so, you’ll need to make sure you’re doing your part to protect your vehicle from premature wear and preventable damage.

 At Marshall’s Transmission Service in Collinsville, IL, drivers often ask for tips on how they can prolong the life of their transmission and avoid common issues such as overheating.

 Here are the five most common mistakes drivers make that can cause a problem: